 Note If you choose Force Restart, select Restart Cluster Forcibly to confirm the restart.

-During the restart, the Status field is Initializing (yellow).
+During the restart, the value of Status is Initializing (indicated by the color yellow).
 You can view details in the Tasks dialog box.
-After the cluster is restarted, the Status field is Active (green).
+After the cluster is restarted, the value of Status is Active.

 Restart a node

 Restart a single node.
-The procedure and precautions for restarting a node are similar to those in Restart a cluster.
-The differences are as follows:
+The procedure and precautions for restarting a node are similar to those for restarting a cluster.
+The following content describes the differences.

 - In the Restart dialog box, set Object to Node.